 Your ophthalmologist may recommend laser depending of the type of glaucoma which you have.
 If you have narrow drainage channels, you may be offered YAG peripheral iridotomy laser, which will create a tiny pressure-release opening in the periphery of the iris (the coloured part of the eye).
 If you have open drainage channels, you may be offered selective laser trabeculoplasty (SLT) laser.
 Cyclodiode laser is another form of laser for glaucoma, however it is usually only used as a last resort for very advanced cases in which no other form of treatment has been successful.

 If drops or laser have not worked or are not appropriate for your individual circumstances, you may be offered glaucoma surgery.
-This may either be Minimally Invasive Glaucoma Surgery (MIGS), such as a Xen implant; it may be trabeculectomy surgery, in which a new outflow channel is fashioned in the eye wall; or alternatively, Molteno tube surgery, in which a small plastic tube is used to create the new outflow channel and convey fluid (aqueous) out of the eye.
+This may either be Minimally Invasive Glaucoma Surgery (MIGS), such as an IStent Inject or a Xen implant; it may be trabeculectomy surgery, in which a new outflow channel is fashioned in the eye wall; or alternatively, Molteno tube surgery, in which a small plastic tube is used to create the new outflow channel and convey fluid (aqueous) out of the eye.

 © 2017 Allergan.
 Used with Permission